Pizone-ai/RSSFlow-doc/docs/index.md

 ---
 layout: home
-title: RSS Flow Plus
+title: RSSFlow Reader
 ---

-# RSS Flow Plus
+# RSSFlow Reader

 A powerful RSS reader extension for Chrome that helps you stay updated with your favorite content.